How to Count Rows in Knitting (with Video)

 If you ever need to count your stitches while you’re in the middle of a project, simply stop and count how many loops you have on your knitting needle.

-In this video we also show you how to count your rows in stockinette and garter stitch.
+In the video we also show you how to count your rows in stockinette and garter stitch.

 Again here for stockinette stitch rows, every ‘V’ counts as a row.
 This is the simplest way to count your rows.
 The top ‘V’ show the first row, and then the following ‘V’ is the next row, and so on.
 Do not count live stitches, as rows, which are the ‘loops’ on your knitting needle.